hoilchoi/flowroute-sms-forward/README.md

 # flowroute-sms-forward

-Receive inbound SMS to Flowroute DID and forward to cell phone or other number.
+Receive inbound SMS to Flowroute DID and forward to cell phone or other number using aws serverless framework.

 ## Prerequisites: